dnlflores/dflocloud/README.md

 ## 1. Backend

 To get the backend setup, you will need to set up the correct environment variables.
 You can find an example of the variables you will need in the `.envexample` file. *Change your directory to the **backend** folder.*  Create a file named `.env` and copy the variables from the `.envexample`.
 Once that is complete, you can run the command `npm install` and `npm install -D` to download the necessary dependencies.
 To create the database tables and seeders run the command `npm run db:setup`.
-Once that is done you can start the backend server by running the command `npm start`/
+Once that is done you can start the backend server by running the command `npm start`.

 ## 2. Frontend